-In 2012, more than 4.9 million convention and trade show delegates traveled to Las Vegas, generating $6.7 billion in non-gaming revenue.
-Las Vegas hosts nearly 22,000 meetings and conventions annually.
+In 2013, more than 5.1 million convention and trade show delegates traveled to Las Vegas, generating $7.4 billion in non-gaming revenue.
+Las Vegas hosts more than 22,000 meetings and conventions annually.

-Las Vegas continues its reign as the No. 1 trade show destination in North America, hosting the most Trade Show News Network largest shows for the eighteenth consecutive year in 2011.
-Las Vegas hosted 53 of the 250 shows, more than the next two competitors combined (Orlando with 27 shows and Chicago with 20).
+Las Vegas continues its reign as the No. 1 trade show destination in North America for a historic 20 consecutive years according to Trade Show News Network. ,.
+In fact, Las Vegas hosts 53 of the largest 250 shows, far more than our two closest competitors Chicago with 29 and Orlando with 24.

-Currently, Las Vegas has more than 10.6 million square feet of convention and meeting space, including the Las Vegas Convention Center's 3.2 million square feet of exhibit and meeting space, Mandalay Bay's 1.7 million gross square feet of meeting space and more than 1.8 million square feet of combined meeting and event space at the Sands Expo and Convention Center and Venetian Congress facility.
+Currently, Las Vegas has more than 10.8 million square feet of convention and meeting space, including the Las Vegas Convention Center's 2.2 million square feet of exhibit and meeting space, Mandalay Bay's 1.7 million gross square feet of meeting space and more than 1.7 million square feet of combined meeting and event space at Sands Expo and Convention Center.

 To access the Las Vegas Convention and Visitors Authority's (LVCVA) meetings and facilities guide, visit http://www.vegasmeansbusiness.com/.